 The Department of Housing and Community Development (DHCD) works to coordinate fair housing and community development projects funded through various local, state and federal programs.
-These programs include the federal Community Development Block Grant Program, the federal Home Investment Partnership Act Program and other state and county bond funds.
+These programs include the federal Community Development Block Grant Program, the federal Home Investment Partnership Act Program, and other state and County bond funds.

 Article 29-2-101 of the Baltimore County Code prohibits discrimination in the transfer or rental of a dwelling because of the person's race, creed, religion, color, sex, age, national origin, marital status, or physical or mental disability.

 The Urban County of Baltimore County Maryland, a HUD entitlement, encompasses all communities within the County’s boundaries.
-The entirety of Baltimore County consists of unincorporated territory that falls under the jurisdiction of County government.
+The entirety of the County consists of unincorporated territory that falls under the jurisdiction of County government.
 This includes 29 Census-designated places in addition to less formally recognized settlements.
 As a condition of receiving CDBG, HOME, and ESG funds from HUD, the Urban County is charged with the responsibility of conducting its programs in compliance with the federal Fair Housing Act.
 The responsibility of compliance with the federal Fair Housing Act extends to nonprofit organizations and other entities, including units of local government, which receive federal funds through the Urban County.
 As a condition of federal funding, all such HUD entitlements certify to HUD each year that they will conduct their entitlement programs in a non-discriminatory manner that affirmatively furthers fair housing in accordance with the Civil Rights Act of 1964 and the federal Fair Housing Act.

 Community Development Block Grant

-Each year Baltimore County is the recipient of a Community Development Block Grant (CDBG) from the U.S. Department of Housing and Urban Development.
-As part of the required planning process for CDBG recipients, the County must identify the steps it is taking to address fair housing and housing discrimination in its Annual Action Plan (PDF) and certify that it is affirmatively furthering fair housing.
+Each year the County is the recipient of a Community Development Block Grant (CDBG) from the U.S. Department of Housing and Urban Development.
+As part of the required planning process for CDBG recipients, the County must identify the steps it is taking to address fair housing and housing discrimination in its Annual Action Plan and certify that it is affirmatively furthering fair housing.
 This means it will conduct an analysis of impediments to fair housing choice within the jurisdiction, take appropriate actions to overcome the effects of any impediments identified through that analysis, and maintain records reflecting that analysis and actions.

 Baltimore County continues its collaboration with a group of six local governments, five public housing authorities (PHAs), and the Baltimore Metropolitan Council (BMC) to support BMC’s Housing Policy Coordinator position.
-Building on more than 18 months of work with a consultant team led by Root Policy Research, including 11 meetings of a Regional Analysis of Impediments Stakeholder Work Group, Baltimore County finalized its 2020 Analysis of Impediments (AI) to Fair Housing Choice where it exists as part of what this Baltimore Regional Fair Housing Group has finalized in its 2020 regional fair housing analysis, which will shape the programs of the County, the other participating jurisdictions and agencies for the next five years.
+Building on more than 18 months of work with a consultant team led by Root Policy Research, including 11 meetings of a Regional Analysis of Impediments Stakeholder Work Group, the County finalized its 2020 Analysis of Impediments (AI) to Fair Housing Choice where it exists as part of what this Baltimore Regional Fair Housing Group has finalized in its 2020 regional fair housing analysis, which will shape the programs of the County, the other participating jurisdictions and agencies for the next five years.

 This analysis uses data from the U.S. Department of Housing and Urban Development (HUD) and other sources to identify impediments to housing choice for populations protected under the Fair Housing Act and proposed action steps to be incorporated into jurisdictional Consolidated Plans and PHA plans that are scheduled to begin July 1.